También disponible en/also available in: Español

 This means that cases made for the CDJ-2000NXS2 won’t accommodate the SC5000.
 This goes also for DJ booths that were customized to fit CDJ-2000NXS2’s.
 The good news is that they are exactly the same width.

-The main reason for this size difference are the performance pads at the bottom of the SC5000, not present on the CDJ-2000NXS2.
+The main reason for this size difference is the performance pads at the bottom of the SC5000, not present on the CDJ-2000NXS2.

 The screen on the CDJ2000NXS2 is the same size but lacks the multi-touch gesture feature.